timescale/docs/mst/security.md

 ## Customer data privacy
 Customer data privacy is of utmost importance at Timescale and is covered by internal Security and Customer Privacy policies as well as the strict EU regulations.
-Timescale operators will never access the customer data, unless explicitly requested by the customer in order to troubleshoot a technical issue.
+Timescale operators never access customer data, unless explicitly requested by the customer in order to troubleshoot a technical issue.

 The Timescale operations team has mandatory recurring training regarding the